 Image: Westslope Cutthroat Trout in an overwintering pond in the Upper Fording River, Feb.
 16, 2023.
-2022 data shows continued positive trend in fish population in Upper Fording River 2019 2020 2021 2022 Adult fish estimate ~330 ~440 ~1,500 ~2,000 Juveniles (1, 2, 3 and some 4-year-olds) estimated at ~11,000 in 2021 and >11,000 in 2022.
-Juvenile sampling did not start until 2021.
+2022 data shows continued positive trend in fish population in Upper Fording River 2019 2020 2021 2022 2023 Adult fish estimate ~330 ~440 ~1,500 ~2,000 ~10,000 (5,000-20,000) Juveniles (1, 2, 3 and some 4-year-olds) estimated at ~11,000 in 2021 and >16,000 in 2023.
 Large numbers of juvenile fish observed in the 100mm to 200mm category indicating strong recruitment in the last 3 years, with fish now distributed throughout entire river system in observed patterns pre-dating the 2019 Upper Fording River decline.
 More information on the Upper Fording River Evaluation of Cause is available here.
 Moving forward Research and development We will continue to invest in our water treatment with a goal of improving overall fish health and protecting the environment throughout the Elk Valley.
 We are constantly researching new technology, and have more than 25 research and development projects underway to help reach our water quality goals.
 Teck also continues to evaluate other source control options that can be incorporated into planning and operations.
-Sharing data, working with stakeholders We are working with government, Indigenous communities and all stakeholders throughout the region.
+Sharing data, working with stakeholders We are working with government, Indigenous communities We are working with government, Indigenous communities and all stakeholders throughout the region.
 We remain committed to sharing progress and data with rightsholders and stakeholders.
 Teck works with the Province of B.C. to make monitoring and compliance data accessible.
-View the most recent data and information on the BritishColumbia Elk Valley Water Quality Hub.
-You can find more information on the Elk Valley Water Quality Plan, including Teck's research and monitoring reports here.
+View the most recent data and information on the British Columbia Elk Valley Water Quality Hub.
+You can find more information on the Elk Valley Water Quality Plan, including Teck's research and monitoring reports here. \Starting with 2023, population estimates will be presented along with an estimated range.
+This better represents that fish populations naturally vary cyclically over time, with wider variations expected in high-elevation streams such as the Upper Fording River.